andreasfrisch/boardgame_cardboard_machines/README.md

 ##### Placing a board
 When placing a board make sure to align the arrows in the driving direction.

-If the board has one or more ghost-symbols, the moving player may place a ghost on any of the empty squares of the new board before continuing his move.
+If the board has dark edges, the moving player may place a ghost on any of the empty squares of the new board before continuing his move.

 #### Moving through ghosts
 If a player moves into a space with a ghost, that player immediately receives 1 Stress.